lupyuen/lupyuen.github.io/src/tinyemu3.md

   // Pass the System Time to raise_exception2() real_time = rtc_get_time(m);

-  // If the System Timer has expired... if (!(riscv_cpu_get_mip(s) & MIP_STIP)) {
+  // If the Timer Interrupt has not been triggered... if (!(riscv_cpu_get_mip(s) & MIP_STIP)) {

-    // Trigger the Timer Interrupt for Supervisor Mode const int64_t delay2 = m->timecmp - rtc_get_time(m);
+    // And the System Timer has expired... const int64_t delay2 = m->timecmp - rtc_get_time(m);
     if (delay2 <= 0) {

+      // We trigger the Timer Interrupt
+      // for Supervisor Mode
       riscv_cpu_set_mip(s, MIP_STIP);
     }
   }
 ```

-Again we're using the __Machine-Mode System Timer__, to trigger the Supervisor-Mode Timer Interrupt.
+Again we're reusing the __Machine-Mode System Timer__, to trigger the Supervisor-Mode Timer Interrupt.

 With this Timer Interrupt, __`usleep`__ (and other Timer Functions) will work perfectly in NuttX...